izaacdb/levels/readme.md

 Data is retrieved from a MongoDB database using date and time parameters.
 The code for this is written with lambda functions, mongoose and typescript.

 Creation of the database and updates are done via the Dexcom G6 unit.
-This is able to transmit glucose readings to a phone via bluetooth every 5 minutes.
-These  have the readings in mg/dl, the timestamp and some noise data.
+This is able to transmit glucose testReadings to a phone via bluetooth every 5 minutes.
+These  have the testReadings in mg/dl, the timestamp and some noise data.
 Once the phone receives these, the Dexcom application is configured to then upload them to a mongo database I have setup - for now I am just using MLab to store the data.

 ---
 #### How to run